 Saint Robert Bellarmine’s Clarity of Mind and Soul

-In the midst of the theological and cultural confusion in which our Church is mired, we could use a few more men with the clear, disciplined, Thomistic mind and soul of Robert Bellarmine (+1621), bishop, cardinal, doctor of the Church, and, yes, a Jesuit.
+In the midst of the theological and cultural confusion in which our Church is mired, we could use a few more men with the clear, disciplined, Thomistic mind of Robert Bellarmine (+1621), bishop, cardinal, doctor of the Church, and, yes, a Jesuit.
 But this was back in the days when the Order was young and, shall we say, more united in their original mission to evangelize in the truth.
 Bellarmine was one of the most influential and attractive figures in what has unfortunately been termed the Catholic ‘counter-reformation’, which was really the Catholic Reformation in response to the ‘Protestant’ revolt of those who threw off any number of dogmas and disciplines of the Church, most of them apostate Catholic priests themselves (Luther, Calvin, Zwingli, Menno…).

 I say that if there were a true demonstration that the sun is at the center of the world and the earth in the third heaven, and that the sun does not circle the earth but the earth circles the sun, then one would have to proceed with great care in explaining the Scriptures that appear contrary, and say rather that we do not understand them, than that what is demonstrated is false.